 While Psalm 23 (which I covered here) is definitely the most popular Psalm of all, surveys prove Psalm 91 is among the 50 favorite passages of many Christians.
 Hilariously, some call it the Psalm that the devil can quote because the devil actually quoted it when he tempted Jesus.

 A large number of scholars attribute the authorship of this Psalm to Moses (authorship has not been established and remains uncertain).
 If correct, I assume that the Psalm was inspired by the events in Moses’ life which spans three stages.
 (1) Life in the Pharaoh’s residence as an Egyptian prince (2) The wilderness experience (3) The sighting of the Promise Land and death on Mount Nebo.
 There are three life implications we can draw from this passage in the light of the life of Moses.

 1. Moses’ life as an Egyptian Prince

-Sexual sin was so prominent in ancient Egypt, historians say there were schools in which young men of noble families received training in the area of homosexual relationships.
-Homosexuality was an ever present sin in the Egyptian Palace.
-The Bible however says that Moses refused to indulge in the sinful pleasures of the Egyptian culture (Hebrews 11:25).
-Moses probably remembered how he refused to conform to the ways of this world during his life as a prince, when he penned Psalm 91:1-2 because you cannot lead a sinful life and call yourself to be abiding in the shadow of the almighty God.
+Sexual sin was so prominent in ancient Egypt, that historians say there were schools in which young men of noble families received training in the area of homosexual relationships.
+Homosexuality was an ever-present sin in the Egyptian Palace.
+The Bible, however, says that Moses refused to indulge in the sinful pleasures of the Egyptian culture (Hebrews 11:25).
+Moses probably remembered how he refused to conform to the ways of this world during his life as a prince when he penned Psalm 91:1-2 because you cannot lead a sinful life and call yourself to be abiding in the shadow of the almighty God.